UX, Data & Research

 Better transparency indicators and journal policies that encourage authors to adhere to a culture of replication would facilitate replication efforts such as the one conducted for this thesis, by reducing time and energy needed to recreate data and code used to validate and extend results.

-Transparency indicators of the 110 papers that relied on quantitative data broken down by the journals they were published in:
+(left) Transparency indicators of the 526 papers evaluated in the study, and (right) transparency indicators of the 110 papers that relied on quantitative data broken down by the journals they were published in: